vietnix-org/thuctap-300522/DoanAnh/Task2_SSL_DNS/task.md

 #### Wildcard SSL Certificate (Wildcard SSL)
 Ideal product for e-commerce portals.
 Each e-store is a sub-domain and is shared across one or more IP addresses.
 Then, to deploy a secure solution for online transactions (order, payment, registration & account login, ...) with SSL, we can use only one Wildcard digital certificate for the domain name. main website and all sub-domains.

+### How a website check SSL?
+- When the Website sends the browser an SSL certificate, the browser sends this certificate to a server that hosts the approved digital certificates.
+These servers are established by reputable companies such as GlobalSign, VeriSign.
+- Technically, SSL uses public encryption.
+This technique helps the Website and the Browser to agree a set of keys to use during the subsequent information exchange.

+- The key set will change each time in the next transaction, another person will not be able to decrypt it even with the data of the above digital certificate server.

+<div id='2'></div>

+## 2. What is Domain name?

+### Domain
+#### Define
+- A domain name is a string of text that maps to a numeric IP address, used to access a website from client software.
+In plain English, a domain name is the text that a user types into a browser window to reach a particular website.
+For instance, the domain name for Google is **google.com**
+- The actual address of a website is a complex numerical IP address (e.g. 103.21.244.0), but thanks to DNS, users are able to enter human-friendly domain names and be routed to the websites they are looking for.
+This process is known as a **DNS lookup**.

+#### Domain && URL
+- A **uniform resource locator** (URL), sometimes called a web address, contains the domain name of a site as well as other information, including the transfer protocol and the path.
+For example, in the URL **https://cloudflare.com/learning/’**, `cloudflare.com` is the domain name, while `https` is the protocol and `/learning/` is the path to a specific page on the website.

+### What are the parts of a Domain name
+- Domain names are typically broken up into two or three parts, each seperated by a dot.
+When read right-to-left, the indentifiers in domain names go from most general to most specific.
+The section to the right of the last dot in a domain name is the **top-level domain (TLD)**.
+These include the `generic` TLDs suc as `.com`, `.net` and `.org`, as well as country-specifics TLSs like `.uk` and `.jp`

+- To the left of the TLD is the second-level domain (2LD) and if there is anything to the left of the 2LD, it is called the third-level domain (3LD).
+Let’s look at a couple of examples:

+For Google’s US domain name, ‘google.com’:
+- ’.com’ is the TLD (most general)
+- ’google’ is the 2LD (most specific)

+But for Google UK’s domain name, ‘google.co.uk’:
+- ’.com’ is the TLD (most general)
+- ’.co’* is the 2LD
+- ’google’ is the 3LD (most specific)

+<div id='3'></div>

+## 3. What is DNS?
+Some record of DNS.

+### What is DNS?
+#### Define
+- **The Domain Name System (DNS)** is the phonebook of the Internet.
+Humans access information online through domain names, like **facebook.com** or **google.com**.
+Web browsers interact through Internet Protocol (IP) addresses.
+DNS translates domain names to IP addresses so browsers can load Internet resources.